Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_Python/Basics_in_Python.md

 `x = 10`

-will assign 10 to the variable x
+Will assign 10 to the variable x

+Now if you want to see what is saved inside a variable you can print it to the console `print(x)`

 You should always choose a variable name which is related to the value inside the variable. e.g. if you are storing a persons name inside a variable do not call the variable “age”.